a7063p/week-13-challenge/README.md

   ## Installation
   This application requires access to command line interface and utilizes Node.js, Mysql2 package, Express package and Insominia.
-Users must create the database through mysql terminal and running the source db/schema.sql. once the database is constructed, the user should seed the data base through the CLI by running npm start.
+Users must create the database through mysql terminal and running the source db/schema.sql. once the database is constructed, the user should seed the data base through the CLI by running npm run seed.
+User should start the server by running npm start.

   ## Usage
   This is the back-end of the e-commerce site only.
 The user needs to run all tests through Insomnia to observe functionality: